 Cattle Trade & Prices

-Throughput: Cattle throughput totalled 31,378 head last week in DAFM approved plants, taking overall supplies for the year to date to 615,967 head.
-This is a decline of 85,349 head (-11.8%) from the strong levels recorded in the corresponding 20-week period in 2025.
-All categories of cattle have recorded a decline in throughput YTD relative to 2025, with the strongest decline noted in cow throughput which is operating 18% behind year earlier levels.
+Throughput: Cattle throughput totalled 23,863 head last week (w/e 21/06/2026) in DAFM approved plants, taking overall supplies for the year to date to 788,757 head.
+This is a decline of 83,216 head (-9.5%) from the strong levels recorded in the corresponding 26-week period in 2025.
+All categories of cattle have recorded a decline in throughput YTD relative to 2025, with the strongest decline noted in cow throughput which is operating 16% behind year earlier levels.
 Some of the decline in numbers processed has been offset by a notable improvement in average carcase weights across the board.

 Demand for beef in key export markets has continued to come under pressure in recent weeks.
-The impact of inflationary pressures on consumers combined with historically high prices for beef, has had a significant impact on beef consumption level at retail and foodservice levels.
-Increased levels of imported non-European beef across our main markets and growing competition from competitively priced proteins have impacted negatively on the demand for beef.
+The impact of inflationary pressures on consumers combined with historically high consumer prices for beef, has had a significant impact on beef purchases at retail and foodservice levels.
+Increased presence of imported non-European beef across our main markets and growing competition from competitively priced proteins have impacted negatively on the demand for beef.

 Note that reported prices exclude VAT but include all bonus payments (in-spec bonus, breed-based producer groups etc).